OleMartinLarsen/MA120-exam/README.md

 2. Then you run this command to execute the Pig script: `pig top10.pig`
 # Tasks
 In this section we will go trough each task and explain how we solved them.

+Firstly, it is worth mentioning that because of the similiraty of the datasets and their structure, there are certain elements that is appearant in each task.
+Among these are:

+import sys
+- Used to import

+from lxml import etree
+-

+import re
+-

 ## 1. Warmup
 ### a.
 WordCount
 ### b.
 Unique words